 One week ago, on April 19, 2010, Guru—MC of ’90s jazz/hip hop pioneers Gang Starr—passed away from multiple myeloma (a form of blood cancer).
-But with all the 420 festivities (see the photos) and commemorations (watch the videos), I never got to memorialize him until now.
+But with all the 420 festivities (see the photos) I never got to memorialize him until now.

 The eroticism of celebrity death has been on my mind since Type-O Negative singer Peter Steele’s naked cock pics.
 But even though Type-O’s glamorous/retarded image fascinates me, musically and physically I’ve always preferred Guru.
 He was hot both on and off the mic.

 So in the Jazzmatazz tradition, we have this artistic extrapolation.